top of page

 • Each taught by a team of specialists selected from our teaching panel and our collaborating institutions in Texas, Oxford and Ghana

-• Muslim and Christian students studying together and working together in groups
+• Muslim and Christian students (and sometimes others) studying together and working together in groups

 • Can be accessed for accreditation by institutions world-wide